psibi/ground/chapter2/Notes.md

   rather than a memory location.
 * Direct Addressing mode: Instruction contains a memory address to access.
+* Indexed addressing mode: Instruction contains a memory address to access.
-  => Index register offsets the address in the mode.
+  * Index register offsets the address in the mode.
+Example: memory
-  Example: memory address: 2002, Index register: 4 => Access address: 2006
+    address: 2002, Index register: 4 => Access address: 2006

 On x86 processors, you can also specify a *multiplier* for the index register.